-Other Things to Consider
+Things to Consider

 A Quick Word About Mats

 Our testers commented on just how natural the whole rowing motion feels.
-Next, the adjustable footrests: we found that they accommodate for any variety of different shape shoes or sizes, and are quite comfortable to slip into.
+Next, the adjustable footrests: we found that they accommodate any variety of different shape shoes or sizes, and are quite comfortable to slip into.